• Skip to main content

 • Facebook

-If your children have been clamoring for nonfiction books about space, then you can easily insert a little fiction into their reading diet with sci-fi!
+If your children enjoy books about space, then you can easily insert a little fiction into their reading diet with sci-fi!
 Be sure also to take a look at our selections of fiction books about the moon.
-If you have older kids they will love these middle grade science fiction books for kids (Note: book covers and titles are affiliate links)

 Science Fiction Picture Books